ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Installation Guide.md

 Before installing Python or Docker, you will need to first get a copy of the application source code from the GitHub repository where the code is hosted on.

-There are 2 methods to obtain the files: directly downloading the code via the Web UI, or using `git` to clone the repository where the Sample Code is stored.
+There are 2 methods to obtain the files: directly downloading the code via the Web UI or using `git` to clone the repository where the Sample Code is stored.

 ### Method 1: Downloading the Code via Web UI

-To obtain the code directly off of GitHub's UI, follow the steps below:
+To obtain the code directly from GitHub's UI, follow the steps below:

 1. Head over to the [code repository](https://github.com/ssg-wsg/Sample-Codes) where the code is hosted
 2. Click on the green `Code` button.
 You should be able to see a dropdown with 2 tabs, titled `Local` and `Codespaces`